From the Official Website of the Ministry of Foreign Affairs of the Russian Federation (Statements and speeches):

 as part of President Vladimir Putin's order to prepare a list of food

 import bans, its veterinary service said.
-Putin signed a decree on

 Wednesday banning or limiting imports of agricultural products from